Marie of Romania: Visit to America

 The Maryhill Museum of Art in Maryhill, Washington, was initially designed as a mansion for wealthy businessman Samuel Hill.
-However, at Loie Fuller's behest, the building was turned into a museum instead.
-Hill wished it to be dedicated in 1926, and he conceived it as a monument to peace, to his wife Mary, and to Queen Marie herself.
-Marie agreed to come to America and witness the dedication, especially as Fuller was an old friend of hers.
+However, at the behest of American dancer Loie Fuller, the building was turned into a museum instead.
+Hill conceived it as a monument to peace, to his wife Mary, and to Queen Marie.
+The queen agreed to come to America and witness the dedication in 1926, especially as Fuller was an old friend of hers.
 Fuller quickly put together a committee that supported Marie's "tour" of America and arrangements were made for her departure.
 Marie viewed the tour as an opportunity to "see the country, meet the people and put Romania on the map".
 She travelled by ship across the Atlantic Ocean and disembarked in New York, on 18 October 1926, accompanied by Prince Nicholas and Princess Ileana.